Professor William Dorland (Physics) studies turbulent,

 In addition to his physics research, Dr. Dorland has a keen interest in teaching.
 Here at the University of Maryland, he co-developed and taught graduate courses in scientific computing (AMSC663/664).
 In 2007, he co-developed and taught Physics for Decision Makers: The Global Energy Crisis, a Marquee course to instruct non-science majors in perhaps the world’s most pressing challenge.
 In spring 2011, he piloted an Honors seminar on nuclear weapons and nuclear weapons policy.
 That course is now offered as an I-series course.

 Citing his own transformative experience as an Honors student at the University of Texas, Dr. Dorland in 2008 turned his energies to directing the University of Maryland Honors College.
-Offering 400 courses per year from 200 faculty exclusively to 4,200 of Maryland’s most academically talented undergraduates, the Honors College is home to Maryland’s seven highly acclaimed living and learning programs for students with exceptional academic talents.
-Since taking this administrative position, Dr. Dorland has published more than twenty physics papers in refereed journals and supervised eighty-one sections of Honors 100.
+Offering 400 courses per year from 200 faculty exclusively to 4,200 of Maryland’s most academically talented undergraduates, the Honors College is home to Maryland’s seven highly acclaimed Honors living and learning programs.
+Since taking the Honors College helm, Dr. Dorland has published more than thirty-five physics papers in refereed journals.

 With the Chordoma Foundation, Dr. Dorland initiated and co-sponsored the first